Adventures in the Outback

 We began the day collaborating over a campground grill attempting to light it to cook bacon and eggs.
 The wind kept blowing out the meager flame.
 It took some tenacity and faith that the gas grill could overcome the wind and our inexperience.
 Much to our joy and pride, bacon eventually sizzled, to which we added eggs and the leftover potato wedges from last night’s dinner.

-King’s Canyon, Julius’ favorite Central Australian hike, but it seems he has a special place in his heart for many places here in Australia.
+King’s Canyon, Julius’ favorite Central Australian hike.
+It seems he has a special place in his heart for many places here in Australia.
 The vast weathered round domes are stunning and mystifying, even though the signage clearly states how they are formed over the millennia.

 Like others, we rested and snacked at the Garden of Eden, a sacred water hole, deep in a valley recess--an oasis and revered ground by the traditional owners.
 People talked in hushed murmurs and let the silence soak in.